 Check the latest local weather here.

-See the Daybreak Racing Refund Policy.
+See the Daybreak Racing Cancellation Policy.

+This event is granted by a Special Use Permit through the Gifford Pinchot National Forest Service, U.S. Forest Service.
 In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age or disability.
 USDA is an equal opportunity provider and employer.